 Some other common mistakes that injured claimants should avoid making after a car accident in Gwinnett County include failing to call the police and contacting their auto insurance company to notify them that they were in a wreck.

 Additionally, some drivers lack uninsured motorist policies or fail to add this extra coverage in a timely manner.
-This could become a problem if the motorist they were in an accident with lacked coverage and then they must depend on their own insurance company to pay their medical bills.
+This could become a problem if the motorist they were in an accident and lacked coverage and then they must depend on their own insurance company to pay their medical bills.

 If an injured party does not contact a skilled attorney after a wreck, they may be at a significant disadvantage when pursuing compensation and handling insurance companies.
 Additionally, there are many mistakes to avoid after a Gwinnett County car accident that legal counsel could help a claimant navigate.